More rioters jailed across country including Hartlepool bingo couple

 At South Tyneside Magistrates’ Court, 19-year-old Riley Adey admitted violent disorder after standing on top of a burning car during riots in Sunderland, alongside 31-year-old Reece Greenwood, who also pleaded guilty to the same charge.

-The Crown Prosecution Service (CPS) said one man is accused of violent disorder after alleged participation at two different protests.
+One man accused of violent disorder after alleged participation at two different protests was remanded into custody at Leeds Magistrates’ Court.

-Christopher Clayton, 66, is accused of participating in violent disorder in both Liverpool and Rotherham as well as possession of an offensive weapon.
+Christopher Clayton, 66, is accused of participating in violent disorder in both Liverpool and Rotherham as well as possession of an offensive weapon in a private place – namely swords and knuckle dusters, a court official said.

-He is due to appear at Leeds District Magistrates’ Court on Thursday.

 The CPS said Tyler Kay, 26, of Northampton, became the latest person to be charged with publishing written material to stir up racial hatred and is due to appear at Northampton Magistrates’ Court.